England Football Online

 Ireland kicked-off Charlie Bambridge won the toss

-Because it is relatively impossible to find a concise report for this match, it is not known whose hat-trick was completed first, Vaughton's or Brown's.
-Howard Vaughton 3 +4 HAT-TRICK
+Because it has been impossible to find a complete report for this match, it is not known whose hat-trick was completed first, Vaughton's or Brown's.
+Howard Vaughton five goals HAT-TRICK

 Jimmy Brown